-This paper continues the direction of clinical decision making for therapeutics with a choice of elective topics covered in two modules.
-Students can choose one elective topic per module.
+This paper continues the direction of clinical decision making for therapeutics with a choice of special interest areas.
+Students can choose one area of interest to study in this paper.

 |Paper title||Elective Topics in Patient-Centred Care|